-From fast fashion to cotton, the list of ways we consume fashion that have an adverse effect on our environment and other species is a long one.
+From fast fashion to designer, the list of ways we consume fashion that have an adverse effect on our environment and other species is a long one.
 Apart from consuming less, recycling and repairing, can we find clothes and textiles which are more sustainable?
 And if you have to buy new clothes, which fabrics should you look out for?

 Here are five materials which could help in the drive for a more sustainable way of life.
-All these fabrics are very much used by Scotch & Soda especially in their new collections.
+All these fabrics are very much used by the brands we represent, especially in their new collections.

-Organic Cotton – Organic cotton is cotton that has been grown on land that has been certified as being free of pesticides for at least three years, and from plants which are not genetically modified.
+Organic Cotton – Organic cotton is cotton that has been grown on land that has been certified as being free of pesticides for at least three years, and from plants that are not genetically modified.
 When cotton is produced organically, it requires significantly less water to grow and is free from pesticides.

-Linen – A historic fabric that is still in-vogue today for a variety of uses.
+Linen – A historic fabric that is still in vogue today for a variety of uses.
 Linen is made from a natural source; the fibres of the flax plant.